nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Below is an Activity Diagram illustrating the flow of activities when the application starts up.

 ![Activity diagram for Auto updating of task list](images/AutoUpdateTaskListActivityDiagram.png)
-<br/>*Figure X: Activity diagram for automated updating of UniqueTaskList*
+<br/>*Figure 5: Activity diagram for automated updating of UniqueTaskList*

 <div markdown="span" class="alert alert-info">
  **:information_source: Note:**